notional-labs/notional/relaying/rly/Readme.md

 ## Making Channels

-You can use rly tx link, so first in config.yaml you want like: (the paths you want, without the channels, and connections defined)
+You can use rly tx link, so first in config.yaml you want like: (the paths you want, without the clients, channels, and connections defined)

 ```yaml